Dindaleon/hapi-react-starter-kit/README.md

 * React Router keeps your UI in sync with the URL [react-router](https://github.com/rackt/react-router) v1.0.0-rc3
 * React transmit for server side rendering of reactjs [react-transmit](https://github.com/RickWong/react-transmit)
 * ES6 and ES7 ready with [BabelJs](https://babeljs.io/)
+* Linting with eslint & jscs
+* Testing with karma, mocha, isparta, webpack, sinon-chai
+* Coverage with karma-coverage

 ## Usage
 **Clone this repository**